WebOrigami/docs/src/content/concepts/hello.md

 {{ svg.js siteComplete }}
 </figure>

 This conceptual tree can help you envision and build a site.
+How your _users_ experience your site is a separate concern.
+It's up to you to decide how your pages should be linked to create the experience you want your users to have.

-Most web systems don't give you a way to directly edit or visualize such a tree.
-In Origami you can directly build a site's tree, grafting together branches defined in different ways.
-You can see a direct visual representation of the site you're building.
+Most web systems don't give you a way to directly edit or visualize a site's tree.
+In Origami you directly build your site's tree, grafting together branches defined in different ways.

 ## Defining a simple tree